 In 2011, Total signed a partnership agreement in France with the association Elles bougent.
 The partnership aims to generate interest in pursuing careers in engineering and technical fields among high school girls and women university students.

-The 2010 Europe-Wide Agreement on Professional Gender Equality
+Framework Agreements on Professional Gender Equality

 TWICE, the Network for Total Women

 Founded in 2006 and present in 15 countries, the Total Women’s Initiative for Communication and Exchange (TWICE) seeks to:

 - Raise awareness and provide gender equality education for men and women;

 - Create working groups to make women’s voices heard on Total’s business issues.